 Choosing LTE-V2X as a V2X technology does not address the slow market adoption of V2X:

 While it is true that the adoption of DSRC did not move as quickly as it was originally anticipated, the reasons for this were related neither to the technological aspects of DSRC nor to its maturity for mass deployment.
-On the contrary, the US-DoT pilot programs, of which many have already started their operation phases, provide increasing evidence to show that the technology is ready for mass market rollout.
+On the contrary, the US DoT pilot programs, of which many have already started their operation phases, provide increasing evidence to show that the technology is ready for mass market rollout.
 In fact, GM, Toyota, and other automotive manufacturers [17], [18], [19] made prior commitments to mass deployment of DSRC based system across their respective brands.
 It is possible that the slow adoption of DSRC in the past was more related to the lack of incentive and motivation from road operators scaling up their deployments as well as a reluctance of automotive manufacturers to voluntarily invest in a technology whose benefits to customers are only now becoming more evident as a more significant level of penetration of the technology is being reached.

 Furthermore, the uncertainty that would be created by the proposed switch from already tested and deployed DSRC technology to C-V2X technology without significant deployments would significantly slow down investments and market adoption of V2X technology in general.